-You may be wondering what it means for your website to be accessible to everyone according to ADA ( opens in a new windowAmericans with Disabilities Act) standards.
+You may be wondering what it means for your website to be accessible to everyone according to ADA (Americans with Disabilities Act opens in a new window) standards.
 What does it mean to make the internet accessible to everyone?

 If you do any business via website in the United States, your website is required by the ADA to adhere to certain accessibility standards, meaning that it can be easily used by individuals with disabilities.
 Website ADA compliance means that not only is your content user-friendly and easy to understand, that it is available via sight, hearing, and/or touch.
 It also means that your UI (User Interface) is operable and compatible with common assistive equipment.
 As technologies and platforms evolve, your website needs to evolve with it and remain operable on assistive technologies.